 Overcoming the Effects of Heavy Drinking on Your Brain and Your Life

 The key insight from this post on excessive drinking should be this: you should reach out for help if you find yourself engaging in heavy drinking.
 While excessive drinking is not always a sign of alcoholism, it can easily lead to addiction and dependence if the problematic drinking habits go unchecked.
-There is no question about it: heavy drinking and binge drinking are often the first step on a progression toward alcoholism and dependence.
+There is no question about it: heavy drinking and binge drinking is often the first step on a progression toward alcoholism and dependence.
 The effect of this diagnosis on your brain and your life can only be detrimental.

 Given the effects of alcohol abuse discussed here, there is a clear danger associated with excessive drinking.
 If you find that you consistently drink heavily or binge drink, you should reconsider your drinking habits.
 Cutting back on your alcohol consumption or cutting it out completely could save your life.
 It will, at the very least, save you a great deal of hardship.
 If you still have questions about how heavy drinking affects both your brain and your life, do not hesitate to contact us or leave a comment below.